allensun623/COVID-19_Tweets-analysis/src/README.md

 - They are accumulated tweets for each state

-### 3. For each sub-folfer: afinn, ensemble, textblob, and vader.
+### 3. For each sub-folder: afinn, ensemble, textblob, and vader.
 Includes:
 - **us_sentiments_analysis.csv**

     This is for daily sentiment